 During this conversation, you may also want to discuss the division of expenses.
 Furthermore, you may want to think about dedicating a portion of your monthly salary to a “wedding savings” fund.
 Your parents or relatives might also volunteer to cover a specific part of your expenditures.

 There must be a reason why you and your partner chose Italy as the location of your small wedding.
 Are you envisioning a winter elopement in The Dolomites of northeastern Italy?
 Do you want to say your vows in the historic city of Rome?

 Italy has a lot to offer.
 It might be tempting to include a little bit of everything.
 However, you need to think about your priorities; what is something you must have at your wedding?
 Do you want an outdoor ceremony, a reception inside a castle, or a vineyard in the background?

 Concurrently, you must pinpoint things you do not want.
 Do you not want to worry about snow, extreme heat, or rain?
 Would you not prefer a venue in a busy, populated area?
 Do you think you should avoid seaside or lakeside locations?

 Remember to talk to your partner with an open mind.
 You may need to compromise on some aspects.
 There is a reason people say wedding planning is often the first significant test of your relationship.

 A list of must-haves and must-not-haves will help you narrow down regions and venues.
 Planning will also be relatively less challenging, logistics- and budget-wise.

 Step 3: Gather Inspiration

 You probably went into wedding planning with a general picture of what you want but few to no specific ideas.
 You might feel overwhelmed and unsure, not knowing where to look for inspiration.
-However, you can consult online and offline resources to help you with the process.
+However, you can consult previously published weddings and online and offline resources to help you with the process.